Benchmarks, Algorithms, and Metrics for Hierarchical Disentanglement: Hierarchical Disentanglement Algorithms

 Our first stage, MIMOSA, gives us the hierarchy and assignments of data down it.
 In the second stage, COFHAE (\textbf{CO}nditionally \textbf{F}actorized \textbf{H}ierarchical \textbf{A}uto\textbf{E}ncoder, Algorithms~\ref{algo:cofhae} and \ref{algo:encode}), we learn an autoencoder that respects this hierarchy via (differentiable) masking operations that impose structure on flat representations.

-\paragraph{Hierarchical Encoding:} Instances $x$ pass through a neural network encoder to an initial vector $z_{pre}$, whose dimensions correspond to all continuous variables in the hierarchy as well as the one-hot encoded categorical variables.
-Categorical dimensions (denoted $a'$) pass through a softmax with temperature $\tau$ to softly mask $z_{pre}$ based on the hierarchy.
+\textbf{Hierarchical Encoding (Algorithm~\ref{algo:encode}):} Instances $x$ pass through a neural network encoder to an initial vector $z_{pre}$, whose dimensions correspond to both continuous and categorical dimensions.
+We then pass each set of categoricals through a softmax with temperature $\tau$, and use them to recursively mask the entirety of $z_{pre}$ based on the hierarchy.
+We finally split this masked vector into a continuous vector $z$ and a list of estimated assignments $a'$, outputting both.

-\paragraph{Supervising Assignments:} Hierarchical encoding outputs estimated assignments $a'$.
-We add a penalty $\mathcal{L}_a(a', a)$, weighted by $\lambda_1$, to make these close to MIMOSA values $a$.
+\textbf{Supervising Assignments:} Although we lack ground-truth during training, we do have assignments $a$ from MIMOSA (for at least a subset of the dataset).
+We add a penalty $\mathcal{L}_a(a', a)$, weighted by $\lambda_1$, to make encoded $a'$ match $a$.

-\paragraph{Conditional Factorization:} \citet{kim2018disentangling} penalize the total correlation (TC) between dimensions of flat continuous representations $z$ with two tricks.
+\textbf{Conditional Factorization:} \citet{kim2018disentangling} penalize the total correlation (TC) between dimensions of flat continuous representations $z$ with two tricks.
 First, noting that TC is the KL divergence between $q(z)$ (the joint distribution of the encoded $z$) and $\bar{q}(z) \equiv \prod_{j=1}^{|z|} q(z_j)$ (the product of its marginals), they approximate samples from $\bar{q}(z)$ by randomly permuting the values of each $z_i$ across batches~\citep{arcones1992bootstrap}.
 Second, they approximate the KL divergence between the two distributions using the density ratio trick~\citep{sugiyama2012density} on an auxiliary discriminator $D_\psi(z)$, where $KL(q(z)||\bar{q}(z)) \approx \log \frac{D_{\psi}(z)}{1-D_{\psi}(z)}$ if $D_\psi(z)$ outputs accurate probabilities of $z$ having been sampled from $\bar{q}$.
 We adopt a similar approach, except instead of permuting each $z_i$ across the full batch $\mathcal{B}$, we only permute it where it is \emph{active}, i.e. $\mathcal{B} \cap \mathtt{on}(z_i)$ (defined using the hardened version of the mask).
 This approximates a hierarchical version of $\bar{q}(z)$ where each dimension distribution is a mixture of 0 and the product of its \emph{active} marginals. $D_\psi(z)$ then lets us estimate the KL between this distribution and $q(z)$, which we penalize and weight with $\lambda_2$.

 This approach presumes ground-truth continuous variables should be conditionally independent given categorical values, which is a major assumption.
 However, it is less strict than the assumption taken by many disentanglement methods, i.e. that continuous variables are independent marginally, and it may remain useful as an inductive bias.